Feb 16, 2023

 PHOTO BY MICHAELGRIMMETT

-Nicole Ferraro was interviewed by Rachel Coppola for this column.
+Nicole Molano was interviewed by Rachel Coppola for this column.

-Nicole is a Blue Cross Blue Shield of Massachusetts health engagement strategist as well as a certified health and wellness coach and a registered yoga teacher.
+Nicole is Blue Cross Blue Shield of Massachusetts' wellness program manager as well as a certified health and wellness coach and a registered yoga teacher.
 Have a question about wellness that you would like us to address in a column?
 Contact us here!